 While glancing at Duke and Dok he observed how alert they had become.
 Most noticeably they were staring in the exact same direction as he and Baldur.
 They had stopped eating, their heads were held high, their eyes opened wide, their ears perked straight up.
 It is always smart to pay attention to horses’ warnings; they commonly sense that something is amiss before people do.

-“What’s wrong boys, what is it?” he asked the fidgeting horses, forgetting about his hunger.
+“What’s wrong boys, what is it?” he asked the fidgeting horses.
 “It could be a wild boar hiding under the roots.
-I might have woken him up when I was down there.
+I might have woken him up when I was down there getting the Foxfire.
 If it is, I’ve got the razor-sharp axe in the back of the wagon to defend us with.”

-Storm clouds had been brewing for the past hour and were now gathering thickly overhead.
-The lack of sunlight made it hard for him to see very clearly into the forest.
-An echoing peal of thunder captured his attention.
-Focusing his eyes upwards, and thinking he might need to find cover under the wagon if the clouds let loose, he nervously got back to the work at hand and lined up the tardy saw for another bite into the thick log.
-Just as he was about to push forward, ‘CRACK’ — there it was again — and not thunder, either.
+An echoing peal of thunder riveted his attention.
+He looked skyward at the storm clouds that had been brewing for the past hour, thinking he might need to find cover under the wagon if they let loose.
+Nervously he got back to the work at hand and lined up the tardy saw for another bite into the thick log.
+Just as he was about to push forward, ‘crack’ — there it was again — and not thunder, either.
 Now the horses started snorting; a sure caution.
 Baldur barked louder than ever.